Solve/Next

 Credential earned—Certified Serious Capital Activator™

 The methodology is not applied to mobility.
-Mobility is the medium through which the methodology is learned—and the pattern is transferred back to wherever the pressure is greatest in your own organisation.
+Mobility is the medium through which the methodology is learned—and the pattern is transferred back to wherever the pressure is greatest in your own organization.

 Four capabilities.
 One week.